 Connections to vetted service partners in countries where support is needed most

-El Salvador, Georgia, India, Indonesia, Jordan, Pakistan, South Africa, Tanzania, and Zimbabwe (more partners and countries coming soon!)
+Colombia, El Salvador, Ethiopia, Fiji, Georgia, India, Indonesia, Jordan, Kenya, Malawi, Pakistan, Somaliland, South Africa, Tanzania, Uganda, and Zimbabwe

 Fundraise with your Rotary club or make an even bigger impact by partnering with other Rotary clubs.
 CLASP can support your club’s fundraising efforts with collateral materials and in-person presentations.